Laser Hair Removal in Washington, DC

 Laser hair removal is a moderately time-consuming but relatively straightforward process.
 We utilize a proprietary topical numbing cream which drastically reduces the discomfort associated with the laser hair removal process.
 Prior to treatment the hairs will be shaved, numbing cream will be applied and allowed to take effect, and the laser treatment will proceed once the area is properly numbed.
 Treatment times vary from a few minutes for areas such as the chin and neck up to 1-2 hours for extensive areas of the legs, back and chest.
 After the procedure cool compresses and soothing gels are applied to the treated area and patients can spend time relaxing prior to traveling home.

 What Will I Look Like After Treatment?

 The application of laser energy to the skin results in a pink color and on occasion crusting in the area will develop lasting a few days.
-Discomfort similar to a sunburn may be noted over the first 24-hour period and in extensive cases Tylenol or mild Codeine containing analgesics may be used.
+Discomfort similar to a sunburn may be noted over the first 24-hour period and in extensive cases we may recommend tylenol for pain relief, but in most cases intermittent icing is all that is needed.
 In certain instances, especially in darker complected individuals, temporary pigmentation changes may be noted.
 One may notice hair within the follicles for up to two weeks after therapy, however, this will fall out leaving smooth, hair-free skin.